 Even though online marketing tools for small businesses matter, you also need to look at digital marketing platforms.
 They offer multiple small business tools in one that can help you to build up your business.

 Spend some time looking through these four digital marketing toolsets to see which ones can assist your business.

 Hubspot is a complete marketing hub that gives you access to different tools to help your small business at an accessible price.

 On top of this, businesses can take advantage of their customer relationship management (CRM) software for free.
-HubSpot is an incredibly complete CRM tool, with extra features that help with marketing automation, a full hub for sales automation and lead nurturing, customer service care, and content management.
+HubSpot is an incredibly complete CRM tool.

 If there’s one all-in-one solution you need for contacting your customers no matter the capacity, HubSpot has you covered.

 Omnisend focuses on omnichannel marketing automation, which makes it stand out from other platforms.
 While that might sound complex, Omnisend is infamous for making complicated automation workflows easy.

 What sets Omnisend apart from other marketing automation tools is the ability to add several channels to the same automation workflow: email, SMS, Facebook Messenger, WhatsApp, push notifications, and more.